awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 This paper focuses on the second environment.
 It explains how Data Warehouses can exploit their "read-mostly" environment to use different types of indexes to speed up queries.
 These techniques don't help much in the OLTP case, because these indexes need to be synchronously maintained on every insert, which results in a huge write amplification.
 Furthermore, they don't benefit point queries that much (except for the Value-List index, which is really a normal index).

+There's one last thing I want to mention.
+When evaluating the cost of an algorithm, we will count how many disk pages the algorithm reads into memory.
+These algorithms attempt to minimize the number of I/Os that are required to service a SUM request of a column.
+What these algorithms want to avoid is spending an I/O, only to get a few column values from it.
+If we're going to spend an I/O, we want that page to be chock full of relevant data.

 Ok, now on to the paper.

 # Section 2

 First, the paper defines "Value-List" indexes.
 A Value-List index is a bunch of key-value pairs, where the key is the column being indexed, and the value is a list of Row IDs (RID) where the corresponding Row has that value.
-A RID is a reference to a row, note the row itself.
+A RID is a reference to a row, not the row itself.
 You can think of it like the address of a row.
 It specifies where on disk the row is stored.

 Here's an example of a Value-List index (suppose we have a table with an index on state of residence):